Hydrocolloid Bandages

 Show More

-What are Hydrocolloid Bandages and Dressings?
+What are Hydrocolloid Dressings?

 Hydrocolloid dressings contain macromolecules which can absorb liquids like water or wound fluid, they swell and form a gel.
 When the hydrocolloid particles (sodium carboxymethylcellulose) encounter wound fluid (exudate), they absorb the exudate and form a viscous gel.
 Try our second Second Skin plasters and Second Skin Dressings to experience this healing capsule technology.

-How do Hydrocolloid Plasters Work
+How do Hydrocolloid Dressings Work?

-Content: So how do hydrocolloid plasters work?
+So how do hydrocolloid plasters work?
 Our Elastoplast Second Skin Protection creates a moist environment known as the ‘healing capsule’, an opaque bubble that can appear over the wound.
 This bubble maintains a moist microenvironment, conditions which are optimal for wound healing.

 The composition of hydrocolloid dressings contributes to their remarkable properties.
 Elastoplast Second Skin Protection features two distinct layers.
 The inner layer contains the hydrocolloid particles and also acts as a wound pad, while the outer layer, crafted from polyurethane, is flexible and waterproof; then covered by a support foil for ease of application.

-Benefits of Using Hydrocolloid Bandages
+Benefits of Using Hydrocolloid Dressings

 • Helping to Prevent scars